-• Attracts or retains targeted businesses
+Attracts or retains targeted businesses

 The City of Lee's Summit currently enjoys a residential base comprised of highly educated and highly skilled individuals.
 Creating employment opportunities that allow these individuals to advance their careers within the City of Lee's Summit is a priority.
 We seek employers that will leverage our existing strengths and workforce resources.
 We also seek economic sectors that have strong growth potential in the future.
-The City strives to be a regional hub that provides a fertile environment for the development of technology and healthcare industries, manufacturing, and entrepreneurship.
+The City strives to be a regional hub that provides a fertile environment for the development of Professional Services, Science, and technology industries, healthcare, manufacturing, the arts, and entrepreneurship.